 Placebos and Pain Management

-Chronic pain patients are particularly prone to suggestion.
+Complex Regional Pain Syndrome patients are particularly prone to suggestion.
 The pain threshold rises and falls in direct relation to your thoughts.
 When researchers told their subjects that ice water would improve their pain, they tolerated it better.
 When they were told the opposite, their pain tolerance shrank.
 The challenge of treating pain lies in taking patients’ reports seriously while simultaneously activating the placebo effect.
 Your mind is powerful enough to reframe your pain, help you to relax into it more, and endure it more easily.

 Placebos vs. Evidence-Based Treatments